 On-going assessment occurs throughout each term in all practical subjects.
 Students complete the following listed assessment tasks for the theory component of Health and Physical Education:

-- Exam Approaching Adolescence - Project Breaking Down the Barriers
+- Exam - Project

 HUMANITIES

 The Year 7 Humanities course is divided into two semester units and comprises one semester of History and one semester of Geography.